Note: These events are open to state agency staff only.

 Speakers:

-This session will explore strategies to use data for automatic verification of medical frailty exemptions from Medicaid work requirements.
-Speakers will highlight considerations for states related to defining, accessing, and using the Medicaid Management Information System diagnosis, claims, and encounter code definitions for medical frailty.
-The session will also explore strategies for incorporating other data sources for medical frailty verification — such as managed care organization records, health information exchanges, and all-payer claims databases — and for streamlining non-ex parte verification pathways.
+This session explored strategies to use data for automatic verification of medical frailty exemptions from Medicaid work requirements.
+Speakers highlighted considerations for states related to defining, accessing, and using the Medicaid Management Information System diagnosis, claims, and encounter code definitions for medical frailty.
+The session also explored strategies for incorporating other data sources for medical frailty verification — such as managed care organization records, health information exchanges, and all-payer claims databases — and for streamlining non-ex parte verification pathways.

 Speakers: